confetti-framework/docs/logging.md

 file.
 This file allows you to configure your application's log channels, so be sure to review each of the available channels and their options.
 We'll review a few common options below.

-By default, Lanvard will use the `stack` channel when logging messages.
+By default, Confetti will use the `stack` channel when logging messages.
 The `stack` channel is used to aggregate multiple log channels into a single channel.
 For more information on building stacks, check out the [documentation below](#building-log-stacks).